tiged/tiged/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)
 ---
 ### Why fork?
 * `degit` was last released over a year ago Feb 5, 2020, and Rich is not answering pull requests or issues there.
-He is probably very busy with Svelte and we love him for that.
+He is probably very busy with Svelte and we love him for that.*Rich has now (01.04.2021) merged the main branch fix.
+I'm monitoring the need of this fork.
+Currently this fork is still more fully featured*
 * We want pull requests merged.
 E.g. like automatically working with `main` or other default branch (has been merged!).
 * Update dependencies.
 * Hopefully get multiple active maintainers.